 Store vegetables in the refrigerator or root cellar depending on their type.
 For example, root vegetables like potatoes and carrots store well in cool, dark places while leafy greens do better in the fridge.

-In conclusion, successful vegetable gardening requires careful planning, attention to detail, and regular maintenance.
+Ultimately, successful vegetable gardening requires careful planning, attention to detail, and regular maintenance.
 By following these tips and tricks, you can enjoy a bountiful harvest all season long.